stefanstranger/AIPAS/README.md

 ## Local development

-If you want to further develop or test the AIPAS IPAM Solutions you need to install the following prerequisites on your Windows development machine.
+If you want to further develop or test AIPAS you need to install the following prerequisites on your Windows development machine.

 ### Install local development prerequisites